 This course may turn out to be extremely useful not only for teachers, and not only in September.
 This course is highly interactive, using videos, sample questions with explanations, short quizzes and collaborative discussion boards, so anyone deciding to take this test will learn all they need to know.
 Moreover, this test preparation course is developed by the experts who create, administer and score the TOEFL® test.
 In addition, there will be free resources and discounted test prep offers throughout the course.

 Here’s the best thing: the course is self-paced, which means you can take it or leave it whenever you want.

 This course is perfect for the beginning of school year.
 Have you ever wondered why some classroom discussions are lively and engaging and others more like painful interrogations?
 Why everybody (or nobody) laughs at a teacher’s jokes?
 You’ll learn the analytic tools to answer these and more questions about classroom communication.
 Sounds great and is probably my pick of the month!

-It starts on the 10th of July and lasts 5 weeks.
+The course starts on the 19th of September and takes 5 weeks.